Global variables

 Optional: Select a Type for your global variable.
 The available types are Generic (default) and Credential.

-Global variables of the Generic type are displayed in a standard input field with no masking.
+- Global variables of the Generic type are displayed in a standard input field with no masking.

-Global variables of the Credential type are hidden in the UI and entered in a password-style input field that masks the value.
-They are also not allowed in session ID fields, where they would be exposed.
-All default environment variables and variables sourced from the environment using
+- Global variables of the Credential type are hidden in the visual editor and entered in a password-style input field that masks the value.
+This type isn't allowed in session ID fields where the value is exposed.

 LANGFLOW_VARIABLES_TO_GET_FROM_ENVIRONMENT